MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 We made it easier to continue deployments using Azure Pipelines.
 This is useful, for example, when you use Pipelines to deploy new versions of your application across multiple Azure regions.

 Say you need to deploy to five consecutive Azure regions.
 Assume your pipeline has a stage for each region, and each stage has a job that runs an `AzureResourceManagerTemplateDeployment` task, and then it logs some telemetry.
 The latter is nice to have, but not critical.
-Imagine there is an issue logging the telemetry.
+Imagine there's an issue logging the telemetry.
 Now, the stage fails and the deployment stops.

 Starting with this sprint, when a stage fails, you can resume running its children stages.